ourworldventures/www_ourparadise/content/about/index.md

 <p>OurParadise is a home for all of us.
 A laid-back no frills environment that allows us to slow down, get back in touch with mother nature, and with ourselves.
 OurParadise is a raw and safe space for collaboration and co-creation, for imagination and celebration.</p>

-- We say hello (jambo) to each other and offer a warm smile
+- We say hello to each other and offer a warm smile
 - We treat each other with kindness and do not discriminate
 - We choose love over fear, and we act out of love
 - We collaborate and support each others' missions